jeremie-gauthier/Dr-Quine/README.md

 All the quines have been coded in C and JavaScript.

 You can use the `test.sh` file in each Quine to test its validity.
 No output means no error.

+For Sully, the only diff accepted is the counter variable.